The Family History Researcher’s Guidebook

-I have written another book that may interest many readers.
+I have written another book that may interest many readers – especially genealogy and family history researchers looking for a helpful guide.
 That book, The Researcher’s Guide to American Genealogy, was first published in 1973 by Genealogical Publishing Co. in Baltimore, MD, and is now (as of November 2017) in its 4th edition.
 It was the first general purpose text and reference book on American genealogical research ever published.
 The book met with instant success and has since been considered by many to be a classic.
 After nearly 45 years and four editions, it is still the textbook of choice for those who teach American genealogical research.
 Through three editions it has sold well over 110,000 copies.

 This new 4th edition has been completely updated, incorporating all the latest developments, principles, and resources relevant to family history research.
 Of special note are two new chapters about technology as it relates to family history research—one dealing with significant concepts and definitions and the other with specific resources and applications, including major family history websites and Internet resources.
 In addition, virtually every chapter provides information on Internet websites pertinent to the subject of that chapter.